emmajanedrews/base-template/_posts/2017-11-08-which-home-repairs-will-actually-bring-you-the-best-returns.md

 {% include pullquote.html %}

 Nevertheless, people tend to forget about the important things.
-When making repairs and updates to a home, there are a lot of “non sexy” fixes that can’t be overlooked. **Things like leaky faucets and peeling paint need to be taken care of before you can focus on more exciting updates.**
+When making repairs and updates to a home, there are a lot of “non-sexy” fixes that can’t be overlooked. **Things like leaky faucets and peeling paint need to be taken care of before you can focus on more exciting updates.**

 You’ll also want to make all necessary repairs or updates to your AC, furnace, or siding.
 These all yield about an 80% return and will be important to the buyer.